Skip to content

 • Description: This is the long description of the automation engine.
 It can be anything that is meaningful to your users.
 (Optional)

-• Active: If checked, the engine is active and able to be used for any project.
+• Active: If checked, the engine is active and available for use in any project.

 all test automaton engines